 Comments from Supervisor

-My PhD is investigates the impact on cultural infrastructure of arts collectives in Malaysia.
-This means thinking through cultural identity in relationship to architecture built by the state in relationship to the people.
-Kusno presents that the Global South Studies is dismantling the binary and introducing relational conditions such as how national identity is tied to a tripartite relationship between political, national and the urban built condition.
+One reference is Abidin Kusno, who presents how Global South Studies is dismantling the binary and introducing relational conditions such as how national identity is tied to a tripartite relationship between political, national and the urban built condition.
 I work on the last part in relationship to the first two.
 That’s why it’s taking a while.

 Things I will be participating in!